Answered on June 19, 2025

 Firmographics help companies tailor messaging to specific pain points prospective accounts may have based on these relatively unchanging traits.

 Suppose a B2B’s ideal company operates in the accounting industry and is a mid-market to enterprise-sized organization.
-By filtering their audience by these characteristics, they can create a display ad that resonates more with their target accounts — perhaps using imagery and language about the challenges associated with tax time.
+By filtering their audience by these characteristics, they can create a display ad that resonates more with their target accounts, perhaps using imagery and language about the challenges associated with tax time.

 Market segmentation often brings to mind demographic factors like age, gender, and occupation.
 Demographic segmentation is a powerful method B2C companies use to create market segments, and here are a few of the typical ways they group consumers:

 Unlike B2C companies, B2B organizations are more interested in businesses, and businesses don’t have a gender, race, etc. However, a B2B team may still look at the demographic data of their contacts at target accounts when creating and segmenting by personas.
+Key demographic traits could include:

 Even if you’re marketing to businesses, there’s always a person on the receiving end of your message.
 Persona segmentation is critical for B2B marketing because it helps you deliver customized messaging that resonates.

-Personas help companies create personalized content that solves their audience’s problems and targets specific segments within their market.
+Buyer personas help companies create personalized content that solves their audience’s problems and targets specific segments within their market.
 Do they want to target the CEO or the frontline specialist?
 This segmentation method ensures they always speak to a particular role’s pain points.

-Keep in mind that this data isn’t as evident and available and often requires intensive research.
+Keep in mind that this data isn’t as evident and available, and often requires intensive research.

 An effective method for B2Bs to segment target accounts is through technographic segmentation.
 This approach uses data on a company’s technology stack — including existing tools, use, implementation details, adoption rates, and culture toward implementing new technology — to determine ideal customers.